Submit a Nomination

 Dean's Distinction recognizes a small number of exceptional staff members for their outstanding citizenship, collaboration, and exceptional contribution in support of the FAS teaching and research mission.
 Those who are nominated for Dean's Distinction should act with the highest integrity and serve as role models among staff.

-Individual Dean's Distinction: A staff member can be nominated for Individual Dean's Distinction for his or her outstanding citizenship, collaboration, and exceptional contribution in 2018 in support of the FAS teaching and research mission.
-When you submit your Individual Dean's Distinction nomination, in addition to the previously listed qualities, please consider individuals who have demonstrated excellence in managing people, in building and developing high performing teams, as well as in creating an environment where diversity and inclusion can thrive.
+- Individual Dean's Distinction: A staff member can be nominated for Individual Dean's Distinction for his or her outstanding citizenship, collaboration, and exceptional contribution in 2019 in support of the teaching and research mission.

 *Please note, the maximum number of staff members that can be nominated for Team Dean’s Distinction is eight.
 However, exceptions can be made for up to twelve people if the circumstances call for it.
 If the team you are nominating is over eight, please explain why the team has additional members.